NHSDigital/integration-adaptor-lab-results/OPERATING.md

 # Operating

-This document contains requirements and tips for operation the adaptor in a production environment.
+This document contains requirements and tips for operating the adaptor in a production environment.

 # AMQP Message Broker Requirements